simon622/mqtt-sn/README.md

         }).
         withCodec(MqttsnCodecs.MQTTSN_CODEC_VERSION_1_2);
 ```

+### Clustering

+The gateway runtime can be clustered.
+During connection establishment; the clustering service is notified of the connecting device.
+At this point, the implementation
+is responsible for synchronising the state of previous sessions onto the local gateway.
+For more information about clustering support please contact me to discuss the
+available options as the environment onto which the gateway is deployed impacts how clustering is achieved.

 ### Configuration

 The default client/gateway behaviour can be customised using configuration options.
 Sensible defaults have been specified which allow it to all work out of the box.